mathspp/mathspp/pages/02.blog/00.tags/statistics/blog.md

 title: "Statistics blog articles"
 ---

-# “statistics” tag
+# “STATISTICS” tag

-## articles about the mathematical field of statistics and its applications
+## Articles about the mathematical field of statistics and its applications